gaganbisen08/IT-Automation-Toolkit/README.md

 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force .\MaintenanceToolkit.ps1
 2. Trusting the File
-If the script was moved from another machine (e.g., a Linux partition), run this to unblock it:
+If the script was moved from another machine or partition, run this to unblock it:

 PowerShell